 I moved with my son to Marin County in the following weeks along with the feather placed back upon the dashboard, as some sort of memento to our right of passage and new life.
 We would often take the long winding roads that wrapped around Mt.
 Tamalpais from Mill Valley to Stinson Beach.
 Having the windows down was a treat to take in the unique aroma of passing Redwood forests.

-Then one day, without any warning, the Red Tail Hawk feather was pick up by a perfect draft of air and flew out the window and up the mountain side.
+Then one day, without any warning, the Red Tail Hawk feather was picked up by a perfect draft of air and flew out the window and up the mountain side.
 I stopped and watched it as it kept rising and disappearing from sight.
 I thought of trying to go find it, but it made perfect sense for it to return home, where there are hawks, once home to Jerry Garcia, and now our new home.
 The Red Tail Hawk feather will always remind me of what a long strange trip it has been.